-This is release 1.11.2 of Open Cognitive Environment (Open-CE)
+This is release 1.11.5 of Open Cognitive Environment (Open-CE), which contains CVE fixes.

 Build Status: